3 Ways Retirees Can Prepare for a Recession

 As a result, the HECM’s expected rate, determined in part by the 10-year Constant Maturity Treasury, is likely to remain well above the HECM’s current interest rate floor of three percent well into the following year.

+If you're running the numbers, make sure you consider the full costs of ownership, such as maintenance, taxes, and insurance.
 Many renters dream about eventually owning their own home.
 There can be many perks to becoming a homeowner—from having more control over your space to building equity and potentially benefiting from rising home values.
 But it also might be one of the biggest financial commitments you'll ever make, and it's not the right move in every situation.

 Read on for 5 key questions to consider as you're weighing this momentous decision of if you should rent or buy.
 (In addition to answering these questions, try Fidelity's rent vs. buy calculator for a look at how the numbers stack up in your particular situation.)